Photos by Sadie Glass Photography

 Our Sweet Gum Class Lead-Teacher April Waxler, has been featured in Trillium Montessori’s Blog – Classroom Showcase.

-Quinn Moncada is excited to join the Magnolia classroom this fall.
+Quinn Moncada is excited to teach in both the Sweet Gum and Magnolia classroom this fall.
 Quinn recently relocated to Bloomington from Ft.
 Drum, New York, where she worked teaching three and four year olds in a traditional pre-kindergarten classroom.
 Quinn has five years of traditional teaching experience, and was driven to transition into Montessori education based on her passion for holistic child development.
 Outside of the classroom she enjoys reading, running, and spending time with her horses.
 Quinn appreciates the welcoming community she has found at Bloomington Montessori, and is looking forward to connecting with all of the families who attend.

-Christy True has been joyfully teaching in the Sweet Gum preschool classroom since 2005, and worked as a sub at BMS for several years before taking this job.
+Christy True has been joyfully teaching in the Hickory and Sweet Gum preschool classrooms since 2005, and worked as a sub at BMS for several years prior.
 After living in France for an extra year of high school, Christy earned a B.A. in French and a M.S. in Education from Indiana University.
-Before joining the BMS teaching team, Christy worked as a nanny for two BMS students, as an au pair coordinator, she taught weekly private group French lessons to preschoolers, taught French to K-6th graders at a local Montessori school, and taught children with autism at University Elementary School.
-She and her ethnomusicologist husband, Daniel Reed, have a blended family with 4 children.
-Her two biological children are both happy graduates of BMS.
+Before joining the BMS teaching team, Christy taught weekly private group French lessons to preschoolers, taught French to K-6th graders at a Montessori school, and taught children with autism at University Elementary School.
 Her passions outside of school include spending time with friends and family, enjoying the arts, outdoor and foreign adventures, bike riding, organic gardening and cooking, yoga, and researching whatever topic has grabbed her interest.
 Teaching preschoolers at BMS is one of her greatest joys in life!